Criticism of the Walt Disney Company: Freeform

 Fox Family Worldwide Inc. was sold from News Corporation's Fox Entertainment Group to Disney for $2.9 billion on October 24, 2001.
-The sale to Disney also included TV channel Fox Kids and Saban Entertainment (renamed BVS Entertainment (now Hasbro)).
+The sale to Disney also included television channel Fox Kids and Saban Entertainment (renamed BVS Entertainment).
 The entire network was officially renamed ABC Family on November 10, 2001.

 The sale to Disney was considered one of the largest mistakes or problems occurring during the tenure of Michael Eisner.
 The failure was primarily due to the acquisition being done by the strategic planning department of Disney, without consulting anyone at ABC.
 The original plan was to use the channel to essentially show re-runs of ABC programming, but this plan was completely impossible since ABC had no syndication rights to the majority of their own programs.
 During this time, the network did air same-season repeats of Alias, Less Than Perfect, Life with Bonnie, and The Bachelor, almost all of which were Touchstone Television productions (The Bachelor is distributed by Time Warner's Telepictures).
 But in trying to change the focus of the channel, Disney also canceled several Fox Family series, like State of Grace, and cut back on the network's TV movies, which were among the few programs Fox Family was doing well with.
 The ratings tumbled further as the network became dependent on syndicated reruns and no original programs (save for original wrap-around segments around Bachelor repeats, and children's programming).

 The next major plan was to reposition the channel to market it to college students, young women, or to a more hip audience under the name XYZ, a reverse reference to ABC.
 Disney soon found that the channel could never be renamed as such.
 The original sale from CBN to Fox/Saban contained a (now disputed) stipulation that the channel contains the word "Family" in the name forever, no matter who owns the network.
 To create XYZ, the Family Channel would have had to cease to exist – terminating all existing cable TV contracts – and XYZ would have to be created as a completely new network.
 Cable companies would not be obligated to put XYZ in the spot vacated by the Family Channel.
 ABC scrapped the idea after discovering this clause.